rmarting/gitops-monorepo-sample/argocd/README.md

 ### Sealed Secrets

-When we say GitOps, we say “if it’s not in Git, it’s NOT REAL” but how are we going to store our sensitive data like credentials in Git repositories, where many people can access?!
-Sure, Kubernetes provides a way to manage secrets, but the problem is that it stores the sensitive information as a base64 string - anyone can decode the base64 string!
-Therefore, we cannot store Secret manifest files openly.
-We use an open-source tool called Sealed Secrets to address this problem.

-**NOTE**: ArgoCD requires to have the right privileges to manage `SealedSecrets` objects.
+ArgoCD requires to have the right privileges to manage `SealedSecrets` objects.
 To allow that we will add the `sealedsecrets-edit` role to the service account:

 ```shell